rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

     - Import specific constructs and operators from their respective paths for better tree-shaking i.e.
         - `{ Observable } from rxjs/observable`
         - `rxjs/operators/add/map`
+1. Misunderstanding observables
+    - `Http` returns a cold observable.
+It will not initiate a request until something has subscribed to it.
+    - Because cold observables are idempotent, all observable operators will be evaluated for every subscription to a given stream
+      - Multiple subscriptions to an `Http` returned observable will initiate multiple requests
 1. Creating one monolithic module
     - Create small domain or feature specific modules
 1. Using the `public` keyword